shruti325/icecream/README.md

-A sample web page for an icecram shop
+# A sample web page for an ice-cream shop.